dest4590/MineCore/README.md

 <h2 align=center>Simple and optimized modpack for minecraft</h2>
 <details>
 <summary><b>Mods list: </b></summary>

 * **AppleSkin - Food/hunger-related HUD improvements**
 * **Architectury API - An intermediary api aimed to ease developing multiplatform mods**
-* **bad packets - Bad Packets allows packet messaging between different modding platforms**
+* **Better Recipe Book - Adds a 'few' quality of life changes to the recipe book**
 * **Better Statistics Screen - Improves the statistics screen and makes it more useful**
 * **Bobby - Allows for render distances greater than the server's view-distance**
 * **Borderless mining - Changes Fullscreen to use a borderless window**
-* **Better Recipe Book - Adds a 'few' quality of life changes to the recipe book**
-* **Concurrent Chunk Management Engine - A Fabric mod designed to improve the chunk performance of Minecraft**
+* **CIT Resewn - Re-implements MCPatcher's CIT (custom item textures from optifine resource packs)**
 * **CameraOverhaul - A mod that makes gameplay & movement more satisfying through the use of various camera tilting**
-* **Custom Entity Models - Allows for loading custom models into the game as defined by .jem and .jpm files in a resource pack**
 * **Chat Patches - A Minecraft Fabric client-side mod that touches up a few aspects of Minecraft's mundane chat, with as much configurability as possible!**
-* **CIT Resewn - Re-implements MCPatcher's CIT (custom item textures from optifine resource packs)**
 * **Cloth Config Api - Configuration Library for Minecraft Mods**
 * **Clumps - Clumps XP orbs together to reduce lag**
 * **CompleteConfig - Configuration Library for Fabric Mods**
+* **Concurrent Chunk Management Engine - A Fabric mod designed to improve the chunk performance of Minecraft**
 * **Continuity - A Fabric mod that allows for efficient connected textures**
+* **Custom Entity Models - Allows for loading custom models into the game as defined by .jem and .jpm files in a resource pack**
 * **DashLoader - Launches minecraft at the speed of light**
 * **Debugify - Fixes Minecraft bugs found on the bug tracker**
 * **Dynamic FPS - Improve performance when Minecraft is in the background**
-* **e4mc - Open a LAN server to anyone, anywhere, anytime**
 * **Enhanced Block Entities - Reduce FPS lag with block entities, as well as customize them with resource packs**
+* **Entity Culling - Using async path-tracing to hide Block-/Entities that are not visible**
 * **Entity Texture Features - Emissive, Random & Custom texture support for entities in resourcepacks just like Optifine but for Fabric**
-* **Entity Culling - Using async path-tracing to hide Block-/Entities that are not visible**
 * **Fabric API - Lightweight and modular API providing common hooks and intercompatibility measures utilized by mods using the Fabric toolchain**
 * **Fabric Language Kotlin - Enables usage of the Kotlin programming language for Fabric mods**
+* **FastAnim - Speeds up entity animation calculations**
 * **FastQuit - Lets you return to the Title Screen early while your world is still saving in the background**
 * **Faster Random - A mod that improves performance by optimizing math**
 * **FeyTweaks - Mod for optimizing signs and beacons**